kagnaem/kagnaem/README.md

 - 💬 Ask me about anything and I will try to help
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Honest as Always!
 -   Have a look at my below-pinned projects.
-Only one or two might be shown as I am still working on playing them.
+Only one or two might be shown as I am still working on displaying them.
 More to come!